rkhaimov/storyshots/notes.md

 # Structural improvements

+* Hide behind preview facade @core dependency from clients
+  * It is very likely that packages structure will change in future
 * Explain package level architecture
 * Move devtools extension to react-preview
 * Obtain more control under public interface
   * api extractor
+* Solve broken self testing
+  * Testing env references actual code but not bundled
+* Develop a general strategy of test writing that ensures there are no duplicated or missed tests

 ## Low priority